tranade/srt-backend/README.md

 **NOTE:** If the computer has been shut down or the service has been stopped and has been previously setup, then the following steps are all that is needed to run the service:

+1. Additionally, please make sure the the .env file for the repo is properly populated containing the the right values.
+This a hidden file as it starts with a '.' so run `ls -a` to see if it exists.
 1. Activate the venv: `source venv/bin/activate`
 2. Test the services still runs correctly: `python3 main.py`
 3. Now that the service is running correctly we need to setup the service to run in the background.
 Please close the running service.
-4.Run the service in the background: `nohup python3 main.py &`
+5. Run the service in the background: `nohup python3 main.py &`
+6. To stop the service you will need to run `ps aux | grep main.py` to get the pid of the process running
+7. Then simply run `kill <pid you found>`